6 Best Miso Paste Brands For Probiotics

-The ingredients are miso soybean paste, Tofu, Dried Wakame Seaweed, Green Onions and Water.
+The ingredients are miso soybean paste, Tofu, Dried Wakame Seaweed, Green Onions, and Water.
 I don't see any animal products listed so it should be vegan.
 This white shiro soybean paste has a 4.1 out of 5-star rating from over 2,200 verified customer reviews.

 3) Hikari Organic Miso Paste

-This Hikari the company behind this organic miso paste proudly proclaims on their website to be "Japan's #1 Organic Miso".
-They also claim to be "world's most authentic miso" which is backed up with a 4.6 out of 5-star rating from 750+ real customer reviews.
+This Hikari the company behind this organic miso paste proudly proclaims on its website to be "Japan's #1 Organic Miso" and they also claim to be "world's most authentic miso" which is backed up with a 4.6 out of 5-star rating from 750+ real customer reviews.

-The Hayashi family from Nagano Japan, are said to be behind this number 1 most authentic miso brand.
-I may be writing in jest a little bit but their miso products do seem to be loved by thousands with some backing up the bold claims from the Hayashi family.
+The Hayashi family from Nagano Japan is said to be behind this number 1 most authentic miso brand.
+Their miso products do seem to be loved by thousands with some backing up the bold claims from the Hayashi family.

-They sell organic miso, non-organic miso and miso soup incase you don't want to make your own.
-They also have refined sodium miso and all of their pastes are USDA organic, gluten free, non-msg.
+They sell organic miso, non-organic miso, and miso soup in case you don't want to make your own.
+They also have refined sodium miso and all of their pastes are USDA organic, gluten-free, and non-msg.

-One tub of Red Organic Hikari Miso on the Walmart website is $24.99 and over on Amazon $14.99 / $0.85 per ounce.
+One tub of Red Organic Hikari Miso on the Walmart website is $40 and over on Amazon, it's currently out of stock.
 Both options cost a little bit more than some other Miso Pates but don't forget guys, they are Japan's number 1 organic miso paste.

 4) Organic Aged Miso Paste by Namikura Miso

-I personally loved the taste and texture in this Miso Paste and it's makes a delicious gut loving miso soup.
-It's priced at $9.99 for 2.2lbs on IGourmet which I think is fair.
-It is a little bit pricer on some other retailers so definitely shop around.
+I personally loved the taste and texture of this organic Miso Paste and it makes a delicious gut-loving miso soup.
+It's priced at $10.99 for 2.2lbs on IGourmet which isn't the cheapest compared to some other miso brands.

-I am considering placing this miso paste in a higher position but they have only recently started selling in the USA and there isn't a lot feedback yet.
-If you have tried Namikura Miso Paste please let me know your thoughts.
+I was considering placing this miso paste in a higher position but Namikura Miso has only recently started selling in the USA and there aren't a lot of customer reviews yet for a rating.

 5) Marukome 2-Year Fermented Miso Paste

-The Marukome company claims to have 486 employees, have a HQ in the USA and to be founded in the year 1854.
-They have even created their own push button Miso dispenser (looks like an instant espresso machine).
-I believe they can claim the world's number 1 miso dispenser trophy because there only is one.
+The Marukome company claims to have 486 employees, has a HQ in the USA, and was founded in the year 1854.
+They have even created their own push-button Miso dispenser.

 6) TETSUJIN USDA Organic Deep Red Miso

-This Miso paste is said to be made in Japan but is actually made in China and I couldn't find any more information on the history of if they are actually a Japanese company or not.
-Some customers have complained with the packaging leaking during shipping.
+This Miso paste is said to be made in Japan but is made in China and I couldn't find any more information on the history of if they are a Japanese company or not.
+Some customers have complained about the packaging leaking during shipping.

-This red miso paste has water, organic soybean, organic rice, salt.
-Those are the listed ingredients but in the supplement label says it contains 2g of sugar per 1 tbsp.
+This red miso paste has water, organic soybean, organic rice, and salt.
+Those are the listed ingredients but the ingredients label says it contains 2g of sugar per 1 tbsp.
 They have 4.5 out of 5 stars but only from 274 customer reviews.

-It's currently $10.95 / $0.31 per ounce making it one of the cheapest options.
+It's currently $11.65 / $0.33 per ounce making it another low-cost option.
 It is only available on amazon so you will be covered by their refund policies if you have any issues.
-It contains no alcohol, is vegan and no added msg.
+It contains no alcohol, is vegan, and no added msg.

 What Is Miso Paste?

-Miso paste can either be red, white, somewhere in the middle and even yellow according to some.
-The darker the Miso paste the longer the fermentation period has been and that means the miso paste will be more likely to contain millions and billions of probiotic bacteria.
-Different regions of japan also have their own unique miso and it can all get quite complicated.
+Miso paste can either be red, white, somewhere in the middle, or even yellow according to some.
+The darker the Miso paste the longer the fermentation period has been and that means the miso paste will be more likely to have a stronger dose of probiotics.
+Different regions of japan also have their own unique miso.

-The darker the miso paste, the stronger the taste will be white white colored miso paste tends to have a more sweeter and lighter taste and yellow miso somewhere in the middle.
+TL;DR: The darker the miso paste, the stronger the taste while white miso paste tends to have a sweeter and lighter taste and yellow miso somewhere in the middle.